alexDickhans/v5-motor-characterization/README.md

 - `src/main.cpp` - The main code
 - `include/system_identification.hpp` - Math stuff
 - `src/system_identification.cpp` - More math stuff

+## Summary

+I successfully removed the controller code and replaced it with LLEMU button controls.
+The motor characterization tool now works entirely through the V5 brain's LCD screen using three buttons:

+- **LEFT button**: Start motor characterization
+- **CENTER button**: Clear data and start over
+- **RIGHT button**: View detailed results

+The build now compiles successfully and the tool is ready to use without requiring any external controllers.

 ## Technical Stuff